kylerjohnston/muumu.us/_posts/2020-09-04-building-a-public-tiddlywiki.md

 title: "Building an internet-facing TiddlyWiki for my public second brain"
 date: 2020-09-04
 layout: post
+excerpt: "In this post I describe the process I took to build a digital public knowledge repository with TiddlyWiki, AWS, Node.js, and GitHub Actions."
 tags:
 - tiddlywiki
 - public-notes
+- github-actions
+- aws
 ---